 John Charles Frémont was born in Savannah, Georgia, on January 21, 1813.
 He was the first of three children of Charles Fremon and Anne Beverly Whiting.

 Fremon was a native of France who immigrated to the United States after the French Revolution.
 In 1811, Major John Pryor hired Fremon to teach his young wife to speak French.
 The tutor and student soon became involved romantically.
-When Pryor discovered the illicit affair, his wife and Fremon hurriedly left town, settling first in Norfolk, Virginia and then in Savannah, where Fremon continued to teach.
+When Pryor discovered the illicit affair, his wife and Fremon hurriedly left town, settling first in Norfolk, Virginia, and then in Savannah, where Fremon continued to teach.

 In 1818, Fremon died leaving Mrs. Pryor to care for their three illegitimate children.
 Seeking a means to provide for her family, Mrs. Pryor moved to Charleston, South Carolina, where her children were educated.
 Benefiting from the support of a local lawyer for whom he clerked, John Frémont entered Charleston College in May 1829.
 He excelled in mathematics but did not earn a diploma.
-College officials him for poor attendance just months before graduation in 1831.
+College officials expelled him for poor attendance just months before graduation in 1831.

-Prior to his expulsion, Frémont met Joel Poinsett who later served as Secretary of War in President Martin Van Buren’s administration.
+Prior to his expulsion, Frémont met Joel Poinsett who later served as Secretary of War in President Martin Van Buren‘s administration.
 In 1833, Poinsett used his influence to help Frémont obtain an assignment as a mathematics instructor aboard the United States sloop-of-war Natchez for a two-year cruise.
 Upon Frémont’s return, Poinsett helped his protégé get a position as a government surveyor.
 By July 1838, Frémont parlayed that assignment into a commission as a second lieutenant with the Corps of Topographical Engineers.
 During the next two years, he took part in several expeditions mapping in or near the Mississippi and Missouri River Valleys.
-It was during that time that Frémont began using the French spelling of his family name, adding the accent mark and the letter “t” on the end.
+It was during that time that Frémont began using the French spelling of his family name, adding the accent mark and the letter “t” at the end.

 Following a survey of the Upper Mississippi Valley, Frémont returned to Washington, D.C., where he met Missouri Senator Thomas Hart Benton and his fifteen-year-old daughter, Jessie Ann.
 Frémont and Jessie Ann became romantically involved and eloped on October 19, 1841, over the objections of Senator Benton.
 Their union lasted forty-nine years and produced nine children.